CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns the quadbin of a given point at a given level of detail.
+Returns the Quadbin of a given point at a given level of detail.

-* `point`: `GEOMETRY` point to get the quadbin from.
+* `point`: `GEOMETRY` point to get the Quadbin from.
 * `resolution`: `BIGINT` level of detail or zoom.

 **Return type**